Superbition/Celestte-Docs/docs/security/password_reset.md

 ## Customisation

-Pretty much all of the core functionality for password resets is provided to you within the core of Polyel, most of the customisation is done by configuring settings within the `auth.php` file but you can also change how input data is validated from the `ResetPasswordController` but a default setup for data validation is provided.
+Pretty much all of the core functionality for password resets is provided to you within the core of Voltis, most of the customisation is done by configuring settings within the `auth.php` file but you can also change how input data is validated from the `ResetPasswordController` but a default setup for data validation is provided.